 This summer word spread that the fourth album by Ultravox; the one that made their fortune after years of being out of step with the commercial zeitgeist in their first incarnation with John Foxx leading the band, was reaching us in a six disc box which included the album reconfigured in 5.1 surround by Steven Wilson.
 I have a few SDLX boxes of cherished albums, but this album was one that I encountered in real time for an impact that was catalytic in my formation of musical taste.
 I loved synthesizers, but I also loved Rock Music.
 Here was the band that stood at the forefront of both things and had few peers at excelling on both ends of the sometimes mutually exclusive spectrum.
 After “Vienna” hit the stores in the summer of 1980, there was no shortage of bands dabbling in synthesizers.
 I maintain that many were already influenced by the previous Ultravox album, which was nothing less than a blueprint for the future development of rock.
 But many of them had nothing to do with rock music as they were content to plow the synthpop furrow.

 The box was pre-ordered for a change and arrived a week ago.
 I’ve finally gotten a chance to examine the contents and did my first bit of headphone listening [rare in my world] and am here to report on my findings.
 The packaging is sturdy and attractive.
-Rian Hughes, who designed the actually mind-boggling “Moments From Eden” CD/10″ from the band’s 2nd live tour of Europe in 2011 did the honors here.
+Ryan Art, who have been working with ‘Vox and Ure reissues of late did the honors here.
 Hewing closely to the style already established for the album campaign.

 The packaging was designed to be similar for the CD or LP packages of the title.
 Thankfully, This was not one of those “kitchen sink” boxes that made the fans buy both formats at once for max profit.
 The 4x LP on clear wax was separate from the CD/DVD package.
 Each version came in a 12’ x 12″ sturdy slipcase folio with room inside for two gatefold sleeves that held vinyl or CDs.
 In the case of CDs, the first gatefold featured the classic “Vienna” cover art and held the large 12″ x 12″ booklet of liner notes as well as an A4 sized envelope with facsimile contact sheets of photographer Brian Griffin’s proof sheets of the photos of the band members from his photo shoot.